np1919/Portfolio/index.md

 ## CAPSTONE REWORK - THE COMPLETE JOURNEY

-- Available at [https://github.com/np1919/Capstone-Rework](https://github.com/np1919/Capstone-Rework) (not in this repo)
+- Available at [https://github.com/np1919/Capstone-Rework](https://github.com/np1919/DTCJ) (not in this repo)
+- grocery store sales data for 2500 households over 2 years.
 - Extensive EDA and data-sleuthing/munging
-- developing a Python-based package for ETL
+- developing a Python-based package for cleaning, extracting, transforming, and testing data
+- `SalesTable` object
 - a rudimentary RecommenderSystem `class` object
 - publishing a clean-data sales analysis of the products in 30 distinct advertising campaigns (before, during, and after), on `Heroku` using `streamlit`.

  This rework is a huge project (to my experience thus far!), so if you're interested; please check it out.
 It's a WIP so that's all I'll say here.

 # About Me
-## Old friends

-I've been learning Python since Spring 2020, when I gave up my job as the lead baker/mentor at a small social enterprise sourdough bakery in Toronto.
-Over 5 years working there, I was involved in the restructuring of various workflows which improved quality of work for our staff; various improvements in product quality or specification; and the training and mentorship of people from diverse backgrounds and life experiences.
-We were financially successful, being the beneficiaries of grants towards the purchase of a new industrial oven and mixer.

-I could work every station in the place, and sometimes I worked more than one at a time, or for extended hours -- on long fridays I would work the ovens from early morning until late afternoon (and occasionally until midnight, packaging); scoring the bread, firing it inside using an apparatus which rolled up and down the front of the oven; and finally removing the fresh-baked loaves.
-My team relied on my ability and I actively tried to make their jobs easier.
-They knew that if they needed something covered or had questions, that I was someone they could come to.
-In exchange, they gave me their absolute best -- I knew I could count on them, too.

-Unfortunately, I developed tennis elbow as the byproduct of a serious back injury I sustained in my first year there, and so when covid hit, I knew it was time to move on.
-My staff knew their jobs front to back and had families for which they were providing.
-I needed time to rest my body.
-Python was one way to keep my mind active and engaged, as the lockdowns dragged on.
-I was able to volunteer over the winter 2020/21, with ESN and Toronto Tiny Shelters, as well as "stage-ing" with a few bakeries around the city, maybe just to see how St. John's might have matched up.
-I'd take my old team against any of em, any day of the week; even Saturday (which was always a day off for us).
-We might not have all shared the same native language, but we worked together like poetry -- complementing each other's strengths, and covering for each other's weaknesses.

-## New Beginnings

-Moving into a new career is something I've embraced whole-heartedly; I love the opportunity to learn more math; learn new "languages".
-I'm familiar with a keyboard; and believe I now have the skills I need to be a contributing (if novice) member of a team.
-In this portfolio I'll showcase some of the work I've been doing since the bootcamp ended.

-I graduated from the BrainStation Data Science and Analytics bootcamp at the end of Summer 2021.
-The bootcamp experience was intense, but I learned so much about different `machine learning modelling techniques` that it totally blew my mind thinking about organizing workflows and automating processes -- but also just how amazing it is that the world around us can be represented through mathematics and visualization -- that as humans we're getting closer to understanding the true nature of the world around us and ourselves.

-I'm excited to learn more about ML, but **in the past five months I've been focused on developing my skills as a Python programmer; as well as learning critical infrastructure rules like version control with Git, file systems, and remote environments and servers.** My work this past fall took me down a road of learning in this new, invisible world of programming and data, where although you can't smell, touch, or taste your ingredients -- with the right technique, you might just be able to make them sing.
+I'm excited to learn more about ML, but **in the past five months I've been focused on developing my skills as programmer by learning critical infrastructure tools like version control with Git, file systems, and remote environments and servers.** I have also done some deeper investigations into Python, which I've been studying for almost two years now.
+My work with Python this past fall gave me a solid footing for my "spike" learning into this new, invisible world of programming and data.

+# Data Lor
 I know that data-based technologies will have a massive impact on the future.
 Recognizing the underlying mathematical distributions of real-world events is one thing; capturing them as data is something altogether different.
 Representing those distributions and using them to empower others in our community -- I believe that that is where the true value of data-based technologies will eventually be realized.

-I'm not there yet, that's for dang sure!
-But I'm excited to earn an opportunity to learn from others in this fascinating field by showcasing my work.
+I'm excited to share my work, and to learn from others in this truly fascinating field.
+If you have any questions about my work or want to talk about data ; -science, -engineering; or MLOps or similar, please reach out!
 -
 ## ENJOY!